-Dividends are reported to you based on the date of receipt, therefore any dividends declared but not received prior to 31 March 2024 are not included in the Tax Certificate.
+Dividends are reported to you based on the date of receipt, therefore any dividends declared but not received prior to 31 March 2025 are not included in the Tax Certificate.

-Any income received after 31 March 2024 will be included in the 2024 Tax Certificate.
+Any income received after 31 March 2025 will be included in the next year's Tax Certificate.

-If you are required to pay tax on an accruals basis, then any dividends announced up to but not received until after 31 March 2024 will be recorded as unavailable cash in the Cash Transaction Report (for cash dividends) or in the Security Transaction Report (for reinvested dividends).
+If you are required to pay tax on an accruals basis, then any dividends announced up to but not received until after 31 March 2025 will be recorded as unavailable cash in the Cash Transaction Report (for cash dividends) or in the Security Transaction Report (for reinvested dividends).